eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    disabled? false 5.0.5
-   ignoreNonTxTables Ignore non-transactional table warning for rollback? (defaults to 'false'). false 3.0.9 jdbcCompliantTruncation Should the driver throw java.sql.DataTruncation exceptions when data is truncated as is required by the JDBC specification when connected to a server that supports warnings (MySQL 4.1.0 and newer)?
-This property has no effect if the server sql-mode includes STRICT_TRANS_TABLES. true 3.1.2 loadBalanceBlacklistTimeout Time in milliseconds between checks of servers which are unavailable.
-0 5.1.0 maxRows The maximum number of rows to return (0, the default means return all rows). -1 all versions netTimeoutForStreamingResults What value should the driver
+   ignoreNonTxTables Ignore non-transactional table warning for rollback? (defaults to 'false'). false 3.0.9 jdbcCompliantTruncation This sets whether Connector/J should throw java.sql.DataTruncation exceptions when data is truncated.
+This is required by the JDBC specification when connected to a server that supports warnings (MySQL 4.1.0 and newer).
+This property has no effect if the server sql-mode includes STRICT_TRANS_TABLES.
+Note that if STRICT_TRANS_TABLES is not set, it will be set as a result of using this connection string option. true 3.1.2 loadBalanceAutoCommitStatementRegex When load-balancing is enabled for auto-commit statements (via loadBalanceAutoCommitStatementThreshold), the statement counter will only increment when the SQL matches the regular expression.
+   By default, every statement issued matches.
+5.1.15 loadBalanceAutoCommitStatementThreshold When auto-commit is enabled, the number of statements which should be executed before triggering load-balancing to rebalance.
+Default value of 0 causes load-balanced connections to only rebalance when exceptions are encountered, or auto-commit is disabled and transactions are explicitly committed or rolled back.
+0 5.1.15 loadBalanceBlacklistTimeout Time in milliseconds between checks of servers which are unavailable.
+0 5.1.0 loadBalanceConnectionGroup Logical group of load-balanced connections within a classloader, used to manage different groups independently.
+If not specified, live management of load-balanced connections is disabled.
+5.1.13 loadBalanceExceptionChecker Fully-qualified class name of custom exception checker.
+The class must implement com.mysql.jdbc.LoadBalanceExceptionChecker interface, and is used to inspect SQLExceptions and determine whether they should trigger fail-over to another host in a load-balanced deployment. com.mysql.jdbc.StandardLoadBalanceExceptionChecker 5.1.13 loadBalancePingTimeout Time in milliseconds to wait for ping response from each of load-balanced physical connections when using load-balanced Connection.
+0 5.1.13 loadBalanceSQLExceptionSubclassFailover Comma-delimited list of classes/interfaces used by default load-balanced exception checker to determine whether a given SQLException should trigger failover.
+   The comparison is done using Class.isInstance(SQLException) using the thrown SQLException.
+5.1.13 loadBalanceSQLStateFailover Comma-delimited list of SQLState codes used by default load-balanced exception checker to determine whether a given SQLException should trigger failover.
+The SQLState of a given SQLException is evaluated to determine whether it begins with any value in the comma-delimited list.
+5.1.13 loadBalanceValidateConnectionOnSwapServer Should the load-balanced Connection explicitly check whether the connection is live when swapping to a new physical connection at commit/rollback? false 5.1.13 maxRows The maximum number of rows to return (0, the default means return all rows). -1 all versions netTimeoutForStreamingResults What value should the driver